 Walker-Grant Inquiry Time

 Walker-Grant Inquiry Time is a monthly meeting between scholars and their supervisor(s) providing the opportunity to use content, explore interests, make connections, grow skills and build relationships through dedicated, directed time with the support of a practitioner supervisor.
-Each student is assigned a supervisor, kind of like a homeroom, to meet with monthly during the school year.
-Students will find their supervisor assignment posted in the building.
-Scholars will meet with the same teacher and group each time although the location may change and is provided in advance.
+Each student is assigned a supervisor, kind of like a homeroom, to meet with regularly during the school year.
+Students will find their supervisor assignment posted in the building prior to the meetings.
+Scholars meet with the same teacher and group each time although the location may change and is provided in advance.
 Scholars are introduced to different activities and given time to complete their work during Inquiry Time.
-This is not a specific content course with an assigned grade but scholars may be given feedback for their efforts.
+This is not a specific content course with an assigned grade, but scholars may be given feedback for their efforts.
 On Inquiry Time days, students will follow a modified assembly bell schedule where they will visit each class during that day for a shortened amount of time and then at the end of the day report to their supervisor for 70 minutes of Inquiry Time from 1:30-2:40pm.
 These meetings happen the 4th Wednesday of each month with exceptions noted and subject to change.

 Presentations/Resources/Documents for Scholars & Families: